hongqiangzhou/ap-computer-science-principles/readme.md

 10. Reconstruction: convert digitalized signals back into analog signals.
 11. We use **compression** algorithms to reduce the amount of space (bytes) needed to represent a file.
 Two types of compression: **loseless** (without lossing any information) and **losy** (discard less important information).
 12. Loseless text compression: find repeated sequences and replace them with shorter representations.
 Need a table to store representations and meaning.
 13. Loseless image compression.
-Need to understand bigmap and run-length encoding (RLE).
+Need to understand bigmap and run-length encoding (RLE, run: sequence of bits with the same value).
 Fax machines use RLE.
 JPEG uses RLE during final stage of compression.
 14. Loseless bit compression: Huffman coding.
+Represent the most common characters with shorter codes.
+15. Losy compression.
+Images: keep the brightness, average the color (Chroma subsampling).
+Audio: drop inaudible sounds.